Anthony Anderson: 2005–2014: Film and television roles

 Anderson took supporting roles in the drama Hustle & Flow (2005), and Martin Scorsese's crime film The Departed (2006).
 Additionally, Anderson had a supporting role in Scary Movie 3 (2003) and Scary Movie 4 (2006).
 He was originally set to return in Scary Movie 5 (2013) with Regina Hall and Kevin Hart.
 Anderson joined the cast of the long-running NBC crime drama television series, Law & Order in 2008.
 After three seasons (18, 19, and 20) as Kevin Bernard, he reprised the role upon the series' revival in 2022, concurrent with the final episodes of Black-ish.

 In 2009, Anderson directed a one-minute short film featuring his Law & Order co-star Jeremy Sisto.
 The short was made for the Responsibility Project, a joint initiative of NBC and Liberty Mutual Group.
-The short aired during the In The House episode "Reality Bites" on October 16, 2009.
+The short aired during the In The House episode "Reality Bites" in October 2009.
 In June 2010, he was cast in a minor role in Scream 4.

 Before his work in Law & Order, Anderson starred in two other crime series, Fox's K-Ville (as one of the lead characters) and FX's The Shield.
 He also starred in the sitcom Guys with Kids, which lasted a single season.
 In 2013, Anderson signed on to host the celebrity-driven, family game show called Wall of Fame, which was produced by Endemol USA for NBC.
 Eight one-hour episodes were taped at the time, but never aired.
 Anderson's series Eating America with Anthony Anderson was a summer show in 2014.
 He visited different towns in America that host "food festivals" highlighting a specific type of food.
 He was a frequent judge on Iron Chef America, and was one of the few judges to taste dishes from all the Iron Chefs on the show.
 In the Ultimate Bar Food battle, he served as bartender/sous-chef for Iron Chef Bobby Flay opposite Masaharu Morimoto and fellow judge Simon Majumdar.